• Skip to primary navigation

 Can you freeze chocolate chunk cookie dough?

-Store these chocolate chunk cookies in an airtight container at room temperature for up to 3 days.
+Store the baked cookies in an airtight container at room temperature for up to three days.

-Yes, you can freeze these cookies for up to one month once they are baked.
-However, I recommend freezing the cookie dough balls instead and then baking them fresh for the best results.
+Yes, you can freeze the baked cookies for up to one month.
+For the best texture, though, freeze the dough balls instead and bake them fresh when you want them.

 • Cranberry Oatmeal Cookies